 International cultural exchange visitors participate in camp to experience American culture.
 That experience will be more positive if time is taken to culturally orient the visitor and allow them to discuss some basic tenets of American life both inside and outside of camp.
-It is anticipated that this orientation will be in addition to the one given by the international visa sponsor or recruiting group.
+It is anticipated that this orientation will be in addition to the one given by the international cultural exchange placement organization.
 It is suggested that this be done separately from American staff.
-It can be done virtually before arriving at camp which might help to alleviate some apprehension before arrival.
-It can also be done in person upon arrival.
-Consider including a virtual tour of your camp with key places marked also.
 Use as much or as little of the material as you wish.